 Sign Up For Netflix, Hulu, or Amazon

-Also, most major networks like Fox, ABC, NBC, etc upload all of their TV shows on their websites and those are viewable for free.
-However, like I mentioned before most of this content is blocked from viewers outside the U.S. so you have to use one of the below workarounds to get it to work…
+Also, most major networks like Fox, ABC, NBC, etc. upload all of their TV shows on their websites, and those are viewable for free.
+However, as I mentioned before most of this content is blocked from viewers outside the U.S., so you have to use one of the below workarounds to get it to work…

 Use A VPN Service

-- It allows you set your IP address as being in almost any country, meaning you can trick any website into thinking you are in the United States so that you can watch your favorite shows.
+2) It allows you to set your IP address as being in almost any country, meaning you can trick any website into thinking you are in the United States or another country so that you can watch your favorite shows.

-Hulu and Netflix have began cracking down and blocking some VPN users from using their service but the below two VPN services still work and I recommend using them:
+Hulu and Netflix have begun cracking down and blocking some VPN users from using their service, but the below two VPN services still work, and I recommend using them:

 The above two services should be suitable for most people with the only drawback being you have to activate the VPN connection every time you want to use it.